securitytxt/security-txt/draft-foudil-securitytxt.md

 In this document, we define a richer, machine-parsable and more extensible way for companies to communicate information about their security disclosure policies, which is not limited to email and also allows for additional features such as encryption.
-This standard is designed to help assist with the security disclosure process by making it easier for companies to designate the preferred steps for researchers to take when trying to reach out to them with security issues.
+This format is designed to help assist with the security disclosure process by making it easier for companies to designate the preferred steps for researchers to take when trying to reach out to them with security issues.